marinesa/ns-3-validation/README.md

 # ns-3-validation

 This repository contains files used for 3GPP validation of the ns-3 LTE module.
+It is based on ns-3.25.

 Case 1 and Case 3 folders each contain their own modified version of lena-dual-stripe.cc (i.e., lena_dual_stripe_case1.cc, lena_dual_stripe_case3.cc).